NVIDIAGameWorks/RayTracingDenoiser/README.md

   - reconstruct world position using special matrices for "hands"
   - project on screen using matrices passed to NRD
   - `.w` component is positive view Z (or just transform world space position to main view space and take `.z` component)

+**IMPORTANT**: All textures should be *NaN* free at each pixel, even at pixels outside of denoising range.

 See `NRDDescs.h` for more details and descriptions of other inputs and outputs.